-C. Requirements for Certification as a Board-Approved Supervisor a.
+C. Requirements for Certification as a Board-Approved Supervisor

+1. Applicants for certification as a LMFT boardapproved supervisor must make formal application to the board in accordance with advisory committee policy demonstrating that he or she has satisfactorily met the following requirements. a.
 Experience Requirements.
 While maintaining a license in good standing as a LMFT, the applicant must have completed a minimum of two years of professional experience as a marriage and family therapist working with individuals, couples, families or groups from a systemic perspective or working as an academic clinical supervisor utilizing a systemic orientation as determined by the advisory committee.